usbt0p/mri-prostate-segmentation-deeplearning/README.md

 faster, before = more information, but slower. should alignignement / registration be done before or after the region of interest extraction?

-- TODO how to check proper functioning of the methods? analyze the intensity distribution?

 - TODO determine the upscaling / downscaling process: order matters here, when to do it?